What is Couchsurfing?

 We arrived to the apartment of our Chilean hosts early in the morning…perhaps too early on a Saturday morning.
 We were tired and cranky from an unpleasant overnight bus ride with 3am border crossing, but slapped smiles on our faces as we meet our welcoming hosts.
 The couple, still in their pajamas, greeted us cheerfully.
 We’d come with some food to share for breakfast and were touched by how quickly they assembled their kitchen table with toast, spreads, coffee and tea for us.
 Over breakfast we shared travel stories and learned about their desire to work in Australia where there are many work-exchange programs, not to mention a generous minimum wage.
 In Chile he works as a teacher and she works as a journalist.
 Their apartment was small but smarty decorated and somehow neatly contained his expansive record collection.
 From their apartment on the 17th floor, the view of the city was spectacular.
 They offered us their guest bedroom which was perfectly comfortable and just big enough to accommodate a double bed.

 This was our second time in Santiago.
-We arrived without plans and two day layover until our flight south to Patagonia.
+We arrived without plans and two days to kill until our flight south to Patagonia.
 Our hosts were filled with suggestions for how to spend our time.
 Feeling like we should give them some downtime after intruding on their Saturday morning, we set out for a few hours on our own to wander the city.
-We stopped by a few local food markets and then strolled around downtown.
+We stopped by a few local food markets and strolled around downtown.
 Getting around the city was a breeze with the convenient public transit system.
 The ease and affordability of public transportation abroad really puts our native Philadelphia to shame.